digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/packagemanagement.rst

 To use a Daml application on a participant, you need to upload it to your participant node.
 The application always comes packaged as one or more DARs that need to be uploaded in the order of their dependency.
-There are two ways to upload DARs to a Canton node: either via the `Ledger Api <https://docs.daml.com/app-dev/grpc/proto-docs.html#com-daml-ledger-api-v1-packageservice>`__, or through Canton :ref:`console command <dars.upload>`:
+There are two ways to upload DARs to a Canton node: either via the `Ledger API <https://docs.daml.com/app-dev/grpc/proto-docs.html#com-daml-ledger-api-v1-packageservice>`__, or through Canton :ref:`console command <dars.upload>`:

 .. snippet:: package_dar_removal